lounres/lounres/README.md

 1. Mathematical computations (implementations of mathematical algorithms) and simulations (experiments without concrete goal).
 1. And mathematical libraries API architecture (where I suck).

-But I also like to engineering different programming stuff like simple full-stack application (server + Desktop client app + web client app + maybe something else) or Kotlin compiler plugin.
+But I also like engineering some programming stuff like simple full-stack application (server + Desktop client app + web client app + maybe something else) or Kotlin compiler plugin.

-Currently, I am finishing my studies at the university and trying to figure out who I would like to be, a mathematician or a programmer.
+Currently, I am finishing my studies at the university and trying to figure out whom I would like to be, a mathematician, a programmer, or maybe someone in between.

-## What I am working on?
+## What am I working on?

 Currently, I am working on/maintaining such projects:
 1. **[<img style="height:1em;" src="https://github.com/lounres/Kone/blob/main/assets/sources/kone-mark-colored-vov.svg" /> Kone project.](https://github.com/lounres/Kone)** <!-- TODO: Replace with link to official site when it will be ready --> It's my personal research projects on: